zhas/wallet/readme.md

+# Wallet

+## Description

 This is implementation of test assignment.

-The goal is to implement basic payment system with following
+The goal is to implement basic payment system with following requirements:
-requirements:

 - system should handle large number of requests and stay consistent